UniversityOfPlymouth-Electronics/Quartus21_Ubuntu/README.md

 ## Disclaimer
 The notes below are collated from various sources in the Internet.

-* There is NOT GUARANTEE these notes or scripts will work
+* There is **NO GUARANTEE** these notes or scripts will work
 * These notes are a best effort to install Quartus 21.1 on Ubuntu 20.04.
 They are subject to change in the light of new information.
-* Use at your own risk.
-Neither the author or the University of Plymouth accept any liability for content of this repository or the associated notes
+* **Use at your own risk**.
+Neither the author or the University of Plymouth accept any liability for content of this repository.

 ## Download and install Ubuntu 20.04 LTS
 You will need an installation of Ubuntu Desktop 20.04 LTS.
 This can be obtained from https://ubuntu.com/download/desktop